Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Bar Kupershtein

 Bar Kupershstein, 23, was working at the Nova festival as an usher.
-He was reportedly rescuing attendees before he was kidnapped by Hamas.
+He was reportedly rescuing attendees before he was kidnapped.

 Avinatan Or